~ This article may contain affiliate links. I only suggest products or services I believe will benefit my readers. All opinions are 100% mine! ~

 The best part is we work from home, we are our own bosses, and provided we return the work to our clients by their deadlines, we can adjust our schedules around our families and other commitments.
 I also encourage all ISS grads to get to know their peers and have someone they can use as backup for when they want to take time off.
 How do you spell “flexible”?
 S-C-O-P-I-S-T!

 If that sounds a lot better than your current 8-to-5 routine, boy howdy, it is!
 I’ve been scoping for over 37 years, and I still love what I do!
 No one has to tell me how blessed I am.
-We have a free 7-day email series that tells you all about scoping and even tests your word skills.
 Maybe scoping is the perfect new work-from-home career for you!

 - 5 Ways to Make 500 to 1000 Dollars Extra Per Month